-Cornerstone Property Group offers a no hassle, stress-free landlord experience in Gravesend and surrounding areas.
+We offer a complete no hassle, stress free solution to renting your property in Gravesend and surrounding areas.
 Our Guaranteed Rent Scheme, along with Free Property Management and No Tenant Find Fees makes us the most cost-effective Letting Agent in Gravesend and provides an alternative to the traditional property rental.
-We do all the hard work, allowing you to get on with your life without the stress of constant maintenance calls, void periods & tenants not paying their rent.
+We do all the hard work, allowing you to get on with your life without the stress of constant maintenance calls, void periods & tenants not paying their rent!

 How do we guarantee your rent?
-Cornerstone Property Group will become your tenant, making us reliable for your rent regardless of whether the property is empty or not.
+We will become your tenant, leaving us solely responsible for paying your rent regardless of whether the property is empty or not.
 We can offer leases of up to 5 years, meaning you could receive an income on your rental property for the next 60 months – guaranteed!

 Fill in the 'Request a Valuation form' and one of our agents will contact you.

 Gravesend is an ancient town in northwest Kent, England, situated 21 miles east-southeast of Charing Cross on the south bank of the Thames Estuary and opposite Tilbury in Essex.
 Located in the diocese of Rochester, it is the administrative centre of the Borough of Gravesham.